LycheeOrg/LycheeOrg.github.io/docs/frontend.md

 ```
 This will create the files required to run Lychee.

-When running in production, you should be used instead:
+When running in production, you should use instead:
 ```bash
 npm run build
 ```